Imperfect Man - Imperfect Religions

-Although this Blog post is not meant to dissuade anyone from being a member of a religious group I’m pointing out the obvious; make the reason to worship God, not to deify those in charge.
-Coming together with like-minded souls to glorify the Almighty provides countless benefits besides raising your prayers in a collective voice.
-In fact, we don’t have enough of community in our overall society today so gathering together is good, yet, it’s smart to remember that holding any church, temple or religious institution above common man is naive.
+Although this Blog is not meant to dissuade anyone from being a member of a religious group, I am pointing out the obvious: sometimes the focus of simply worshiping God becomes overshadowed by the demands to practically deify the institution in charge.
+Coming together with like-minded souls to glorify the Almighty is wonderful and provides benefits in building community, doing good deeds in God's name and raising prayers in a collective voice to magnify their effect.
+It's true that we don’t have enough community in our overall society today - so gathering together is good, yet it’s smart to remember that belonging to any church, temple or religious sect is not anywhere near equal to the purpose for which that organization was founded.

-Institutions in the last few decades have crumbled before us, religious institutions and their leaders are not without inclusion.
-There have been sex scandals within these institutions involving rape, abuse and child trafficking throughout the world.
-The most visible of late have been those surrounding the Catholic Church but less we forget other other religious leaders getting caught with their metaphorical and literal pants down.
-Buddhism, Hinduism, and Protestant leaders including the Episcopal, Baptist and Mormon churches; televangelists such as Jim and Tammy Faye Baker, James Falwell and Jimmy Lee Swaggart representing a variety of Christian religions were also in the headlines over the last three decades.
+We have all seen how imperfect institutions can be.
+In the last few decades we've witnessed the reputation of religious institutions and their leaders crumble before us.
+There have been sex scandals within their walls involving rape, abuse and child trafficking worldwide.
+The most visible of late has been those surrounding the Catholic Church but lest we forget other religious leaders who also got caught with their metaphorical and literal pants down.
+Buddhism, Hinduism, and Protestant leaders including the Episcopal, Baptist and Mormon churches; televangelists such as Jim and Tammy Faye Baker, James Falwell and Jimmy Swaggart representing a variety of Christian religions were also in the headlines over the last 35-years.

-Worldwide we can find the same story of institutional and personal corruption and abuse: Gilbert Deya, Kenyan Evangelist; Mount Cashel Orphanage in New Zealand with the Christian Brothers of Ireland and clear up to the Vatican Leaks Scandal (Benedict XVI) among the most notable covering up everything from financial dealings to abuse.
+Worldwide we can find the same story of institutional and personal corruption and abuse: Gilbert Deya, Kenyan Evangelist; Mount Cashel Orphanage in New Zealand with the Christian Brothers of Ireland and clear up to the Vatican Leaks Scandal (Benedict XVI) among the most notable coverups of everything from financial dealings to abuse.
+The conclusion: all these individuals are comprised of human beings.

-This brings me to a message I received in January, 2020 from Mary, Mother of God, who rarely came to me in the last thirty-years of being a “closet-medium” – only 5-times.
-I don’t interpret when these messages come, I take dictation – word-for-word, even if they don’t make sense when I’m writing, they make total sense when I read the document back afterword.
+This brings me to a message I received in January 2020 from Mary, Mother of God, who has rarely come to me in the last thirty years of being a “closet-medium” – only 5-times.
+I don’t interpret when these messages come, I take dictation – word-for-word, even if they don’t make sense when I’m writing - they make total sense when I read the information back later.
 I don’t judge, I just write.
 This is what Mother Mary said:

 “Most don’t know where to turn, who to believe and they hide from the obvious, God.
 They believe religion is the path to that end.
 It is not.
 Let them know that.
 You are the perfect example of religious tolerance but (with) restraint.
 You don’t need others to clear the path to God.
 You can do that yourself.
 They don’t need that either.
 Show them all through your example.”

-Some people need the company of others periodically in their lives and places to worship are a perfect outlet.
-That is a good thing but I remind everyone that the point of these gatherings should always be to embrace brotherhood, love one another and worship the Almighty not to wear the mantle of the institution as some kind of an elevated status or to make one group of people better than another.
+Mary was not discouraging organized religion but reminding us we don't need one to find God.
+Some people are more active about seeking the company of others - so places of worship provide a perfect outlet.
+That's a good thing but I remind everyone that the point of these gatherings should always be to embrace brotherhood, love one another and worship the Almighty - not to wear the mantle of the institution as some kind of an elevated status or to make one group of people better than another.

-If human imperfection isn’t enough to give you a clear perspective of how organized religions may be flawed – institutional imperfection (human imperfection on a grand scale) should do it.
-In the name of religion, one religion wages war with another.
-Within individual religions there are conflicts upon conflicts – Christians have splintered into this group and that, each with a different slant on their interpretation of the bible.
-Some teach they are better than others and most teach it’s their way or the highway; not sure God meant for that to happen.
+If human imperfection isn’t enough to give us a clear perspective of how organized religions may be flawed – institutional imperfection (human imperfection on a grand scale) should do it.
+In the name of religion, some have waged war with others.
+Also within the same religious category there are also conflicts upon conflicts; Christians have splintered into this group and that, each with a different slant on their interpretation of the bible.
+Some teach they are better than others and most teach it’s their way or the highway.
+I'm not sure God meant for any of that to happen.

-There isn’t even consistency within a single religion - the Roman Catholic Church serves as an example.
-They taught about Limbo of the Infants since Medieval times, specifically that this is the place infants’ souls were sent if not baptized within the Catholic Church prior to death.
-A dreadful teaching which was rescinded in 2007.
-Other Catholic decrees have been changed over the years, too: slavery was first formally criticized in 1839 – prior to that it was accepted as long as the slave master was kind; the Latin mass faded away in the early 1960’s – when, since 1570 it had been a sacred tradition ; a stronger opposition to the death penalty occurred in 1995.
+There isn’t even consistency within a single religion - the Roman Catholic Church is a perfect example.
+Since Medieval times, Limbo was defined as the place infants’ souls were sent if not baptized within the Catholic Church prior to death.
+This dreadful, but accepted teaching, was rescinded in 2007.
+Other Catholic decrees have been changed over the years, too: slavery was first formally criticized in 1839 – prior to that it was accepted as long as the slave master was kind; the Latin mass faded away in the early 1960’s – when, since 1570 it had been a sacred tradition; a stronger opposition to the death penalty occurred in 1995.
 I’m sure other religions’ man-made rules were also modified over the years.
 But even the rules or traditions that ended had a fairly recent beginning – the Medieval times and 1570, for examples.
-Again always established by man.
+Again, always established by man.
 Today, there is some dialogue about one day making celibacy among priests a thing of the past.
-Many Christian religions have now allowed women into their ministry and today there are also women Rabbis and Torah scholars.
+Many Christian religions have now allowed women into their ministry and today there are women Rabbis and Torah scholars as well as ordained priests within the Episcopal church.

 “No, that wasn’t true.
 But they meant well.”